 Visit your Cisco ASA SSL VPN Service URL (it usually ends in

 /+CSCOE+/logon.html).
-After you complete the primary authentication, Duo enrollment/login should appear.
+After you complete primary authentication, the Duo enrollment/login prompt appears.

 Using AnyConnect?
 Learn how Duo works with desktop and mobile AnyConnect clients.